 Back to the math.
 Math was never my preferred subject.
 It was fine when all that required was to memorize a series of tables which I could spit back on quizzes.
 I began to struggle with word problems, the practical application of those memorized tables in theory.
 Once I had cars, airplanes, and trains heading in the same direction at different speeds, I was done.
 My brain shut down.

 I did okay until I made it to geometry.
 I completely lost interest.
 I couldn’t fathom the relevance.
-It didn’t help that the teacher, a round faced man who smiled only at the people who already knew and understood what he was about to explain.
-They were already in the math wormhole all together.
+It didn’t help that the teacher smiled only at the people who already knew and understood what he was about to explain.
+They were already in the math wormhole.
 I had no rapport and no desire to find it.
 I struggled that year until we came, interestingly, to trigonometry.
 Alas, that was only one chapter of a long text, so my confidence eroded again rapidly.

 The students that excelled in math went on to a course called Advanced Topics, taught by a man who loved teaching, who made math fun.
 I never got there.
 Until now.